maxbai15/Bai-Max-Portfolio/docs/classes/ap-networking/addressing.md

 ### Understanding Physical Addressing

+Dynamic addressing uses protocols like DHCP to automatically assign IP addresses to devices as they join a network, which is efficient for managing many temporary connections such as mobile phones and laptops.
+In contrast, static addressing involves a network administrator manually configuring a fixed, permanent IP address for a specific device.
+Networks require both methods to operate effectively as dynamic addressing handles general client connectivity with minimal overhead, while static addressing ensures that critical resources, such as servers and network gateways, are always reachable at a predictable address.
+Dynamic addressing is ideal for typical end-user devices that frequently connect and disconnect, while static addressing should be reserved for equipment that must maintain a consistent, unchanging location on the network for other systems to reliably find them.

 Use ```ip addr show``` to find IPv4 address and IPv6 link-local address in terminal.

 **ip addr show in VM #1**